metu-balance/imbalance-baselines/README.md

 loss functions are used as the imbalance mitigation method.
 When the training completes, convergence of the loss is visualized for every model and loss configuration.
 Later, the models' accuracies are tested and compared.

+Other examples under `examples/` can be reproduced by placing the `.py` scripts in an environment that can access the `imbalance_baselines` repository, and passing the desired configuration file as a command line argument.

 The code and output below illustrates the example in `examples/class-balance`.
 Click to expand the relevant sections:
 <details>
 <summary>The configuration file</summary>